joebew42/learning-javascript/README.md

 ## What's going on?

-I am doing the [Salary Slip Kata](https://github.com/sandromancuso/salaryslipkata).
+I am practicing the [Salary Slip Kata](https://github.com/sandromancuso/salaryslipkata).

 A Salary Slip Generator should receive an employee with its Employee Id, Employee Name and Annual Gross Salary